amul047/aws-solutions-architect-c03-exam-notes/ReadMe.md

 - [I am a software architect](https://www.linkedin.com/in/aamirmulla/) having worked primarily in the application development space, not networking.
 - I have done so on premise, in Heroku and Azure.
 - I have also worked on PoCs (proof of concepts) across GCP and AWS.
-- I also sat the AWS developer associate exam in 2019, but never used it in production since.
+- I also sat the AWS developer associate exam in 2019, but never used AWS in production.
 - With my workplace now gravitating towards AWS more recently, I want to prepare myself and tick off AWS solutions architect associate exam as well.
 - Exam is scheduled for next week, and these will be my last shrinking set of notes before I sit it.